 John Herrington, MS, LPC

-John Herrington is the Clinical Director for Pine Grove’s Next Step and Legacy programs.
+John Herrington is the Clinical Director for Pine Grove’s Next Step program.
 He received his undergraduate degree in psychology and master’s degree in counseling psychology from The University of Southern Mississippi in Hattiesburg, Mississippi.
 John worked for five years with Pine Belt Mental Healthcare at Oak Arbor working with clients struggling with addiction.
 He has experience working with drug court, VA, and other local and state resources.
 John began his work with Pine Grove in March of 2011 working with the Next Step and Sober Living programs providing individual and group therapy for those struggling with addiction.

 Russell C. Rainey, MS, LPC